 Blacks Solicitors’ Level Seven Solicitor Apprenticeship Scheme gives you the chance to become a qualified solicitor without incurring the costs associated with going to university full-time.

 Blacks’ Apprenticeships are six years long, and start in September each year.
-Over the course of the programme Apprentices will:
+Over the course of the Apprenticeship programme you will:

 - Experience life in a variety of different teams

 - Gain valuable experience in an award-winning law firm

 What our Apprentices have to say about Blacks’ Apprenticeship Scheme:

 Why choose an Apprenticeship with Blacks rather than go to university?